hieuhcmus/freemarkerexample/README.md

-The example shows how to make simple layout using Spring boot and Freemarker
+The example shows how to make simple layout using Spring boot and Freemarker, sass

 - Hot deploy sass files in development environment: